AlexJPereira/osu-favorites-downloader/README.md

 <img src="./docs/screenshot2.gif" width="49%">
 </div>

-## Como desenvolver
+## How to develop

-Existem alguns comandos úteis no `package.json`.
+There are some useful commands in `package.json`.

-- `yarn start`: inicia o react, utilize esse comando antes de abrir o electron.
+- `yarn start`: starts react, use this command before opening the electron.
-- `yarn electron-compile`: compila os arquivos referentes a pasta `/src/electron`, caso tenha feito modificações nessa pasta, utilize esse comando antes de abrir o electron.
+- `yarn electron-compile`: compiles the files in the directory `/src/electron`, if you have made changes to that folder, use this command before opening electron.
-- `yarn electron-start`: abre o electron em modo de desenvolvimento, a interface será provida por `http://localhost:3000`.
+- `yarn electron-start`: opens the electron in development mode, the interface will be provided by `http://localhost:3000`.

-Para compilar o projeto para produção.
+To compile the project for production.

-- `yarn electron-build`: compila os arquivos do electron, cria os arquivos estáticos da interface através do React na pasta `/build` e compila o arquivo executável através do electron-builder.
+- `yarn electron-build`: compiles electron files, creates static interface files through React in the directory `/build` and compiles the executable file using electron-builder.

-## Possível upgrades futuros
+## Possible future upgrades

-- Fazer com que após 200 downloads, o programa espere o servidor do osu liberar mais download e continue, ao invés de simplesmente parar o download.
+- After 200 downloads, the program waits for the osu server to release more downloads and continues, instead of simply stopping the download.
-- Adicionar o ReCaptcha na página de login quando necessário.
+- Add ReCaptcha to the login page when necessary.